 Tickets can be purchased online at www.flstrawberryfestival.com, by phone at 813-754-1996, or in person at the Amscot Main Ticket Gate, 2209 West Oak Avenue in Plant City.

-Concert tickets are in addition to admission to the festival.
 Festival admission is $10 for adults (13+) and $5 for children 6-12.
 Children under 6 are free.
+Concert tickets are additional.

 For history buffs, read about Plant City’s “strawberry schools” in the Florida Archives’ Memory Blog.

 Concert tickets are on sale now.
 (All concerts also require a gate admission ticket.)
 Free seating is no longer offered for concerts; all seats now require tickets.

 - 10:30 a.m. – Jimmy Sturr & His Orchestra